 Definition (Human Likeness, odd/rare, predicted/expected sound “probability-based vs. typicality-based predictability”).
 Dimensions: Categorical, individual, deviation, prediction.

 Does this voice sound like a real human speaker?
+(Human Naturalness)

-Does this voice (of a real familiar speaker) sound like the real person, or like a (similar, synthesized) voice
+Does this voice (of a real familiar speaker) sound like the real person, or like a (similar, synthesized) voice (Authenticity-Naturalness)

-Does this voice sound distinctive/untypical/rare/unexpected?
+Does this voice sound distinctive/untypical, or, in a specific context, rare/unexpected?
+(Typicality Naturalness or Predictability Naturalness, which could be conceived as what is perceived as natural either in the context of long-term or lifetime encounters (T.N.) or in the context of transient or situational encounters (P.N.), hence I propose to call this Naturalness in Context.
+N.B. this is also what could be changing in a researcher spending days or months on morphing, distortion etc.)

 Does this voice sound distorted?

-(How?
+(Technical Naturalness) (How?
 Telephone, technical artifact, noise, speech disorder….)

+Other (sub-) categories with comments (to be amended/modified depending on your literature search): Does this voice sound like the speaker tries to disguise him-/herself / tries to imitate a specific target speaker? ( Human disguise – voice imitators.
+Hm.
+This should probably fall under ii., and so should deepfake synthesized voices as the computer variant of disguise).

+Influence of Health/disease.
+Hm.
+This should probably fall under iii…..

+s

 Conceptual Models & Implications (Are voices special?)